 Everyone who is struggling with their essay for the International Baccalaureate Diploma Program should find IBMastery a handy source.
 Every May and November, this resource posts an online webinar on relevant TOK Essay Titles.

-These webinars discuss how to choose the right topic, as well as how to plan and write top-notch work.
+These webinars discuss how to choose the right topic, as well as how to plan or pay for essay writing and write top-notch work.
 So, it will definitely come in handy to all IB students.

 Webinars are only available to registered users.
 To become a member, you will have to pay a small membership fee.
 There are two pricing options - monthly subscription costs $14.99 per month, and annual membership is billed at a lower price of $8 per month.
 However, there is also a free trial period to test the resource.